ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/faqs/index.md

 ## What are nodes, clients and validators? {#what-are-nodes-clients-and-validators}

 Nodes are computers connected to the Ethereum network.
 Clients are the software they run that turns the computer into a node.
-There are two types of client: execution clients are consensus clients.
-Both are needed in order to create a node.
+There are two types of clients: execution clients are consensus clients.
+Both are needed to create a node.
 A validator is an optional add-on to a consensus client that enables the node to participate in proof-of-stake consensus.
-This means creating and proposing blocks when they are selected, and attest to blocks they hear about on the network.
-In oorder to run a validator, the node operator must deposit 32 ETH into the deposit contract.
+This means creating and proposing blocks when selected and attesting to blocks they hear about on the network.
+To run a validator, the node operator must deposit 32 ETH into the deposit contract.

 - Read more on [nodes and clients](src/content/developers/docs/nodes-and-clients)
 - Read more about [staking](src/content/staking)